DanielaPamplona/SWN/README.md

 ### Documentation
-The journal article describing and evaluating the SWN is available here:XXX If you use this code, please do not forget to cite the article.
+The journal article describing and evaluating the SWN is available here:XXX If you use the SWN, please do not forget to cite the article.
 The bibtex entry is below.
 XXX